J-B-Mugundh/Mern-Blog-Application/README.md

 Welcome to my Bharat Intern Task 2 repository! 🚀

-In this assignment, I've developed a MERN (MongoDB, Express.js, React.js, Node.js) blog application that allows users to create, read, update, and delete blog posts.
+In this assignment, I've developed a MERN (MongoDB, Express.js, React.js, Node.js) blog application that allows users to create, read, and update blog posts.
 Below, you'll find essential details about the technologies used, key features, achievements, instructions to get started, and more.

 ## Technologies Utilized
 - **MongoDB:** A robust NoSQL database for storing blog posts and user information.